-- Florida is basically a big sand bar.
-It rains nearly every day but is still parched because the water just pours straight through the soil.
+- Florida is basically a big sandbar.
+It rains a lot but is still parched because the water just pours straight through the soil.

 - Space Program launches have always been based in Florida at Cape Canaveral.

-- St. Augustine, FL is the oldest European settlement in N. America.
+- St. Augustine, FL is the oldest European settlement in North America.

 - The states official stone is the “moonstone” which is not native to Florida, nor does it come from the moon.
 I guess they thought it sounded cool.

 - There are two different Withlacoochee rivers in Florida.
-Same name, different place.
+Same name, different places.